-Malika’s Poetry Kitchen (MPK) is a writers’ collective founded in 2001 by the award-winning poet Malika Booker, together with Roger Robinson and Jacob Sam La Rose.
+Malika’s Poetry Kitchen (MPK) is a writers’ collective founded in 2001 by the award-winning poets Malika Booker and Roger Robinson.

 Malika’s Kitchen members post blogs here! e.g. upcoming performances by MPK members, what you are reading, write ups of guest session leaders, short notes of poetry exercises… Read more “Malika’s Kitchen has a website!”